thedeepdeepsky/mathematica_keygen/README.md

 # mathematica_keygen

-# For wolfram 14.1 use WolframOne141KG_.exe
+# For wolfram 14.1 use WolframOne141KG_.exe (14.2,14.3 not supported right now(a small change in their activation method))

+# For 14.2,14.3 they can't be infinitely activated,but you can set an infinite date(9999/9/9)

 password : sanet.st